JacobMondi/jacobmondi.github.io/README.md

 ### Mixed Reality Mathematics Education Tool

 This project was designed to bring a more interactive and immersive experience to mathematics education through **Mixed Reality (MR)**.
 It aimed to help students visualize and engage with math concepts in a three-dimensional environment, enhancing understanding and engagement.
+The application features a custom-built tool that allows for the creation of MR experiences without needing any knowledge of Unity or programming.

 [View Demonstration](https://youtu.be/WbLa0Y6N3P8)